 III.
-Discussions or Site Visit Report: Because of the Corona problem it may be difficult to go out of home for Site Visit so 3 Discussions are preferred for this semester to attempt under this assignment but if someone is interested to visit any site and reports on that then he/she would be graded under this assignment.
-There is an abundance of Asian related sites around South Florida, this course will require that each student should visit at least one site and report on them.
+Discussions or Site Visit Report: In it, student has to visit some site pertaining to any one of the religions taught is the class and report about the site in one page with photos then he/she would be graded under this assignment.
+There is an abundance of Asian related sites around South Florida, this course will require that each student should visit at least one site and report on that.
 This assignment is to educate the student on the practice level which is equally as important to the theory level discussed in class.
 Make sure your experience of the site visit is compared with your theoretical learning and understanding.
 More information can be provided later as per students' queries.